Interdisciplinary Approaches to Modeling Extreme Wildfire Events

 Contributing to This Repository

-- Make sure all commits have a clear and concise message.
+- Ensure commits have clear and concise messages.

-- Document any major changes or decisions in the meeting notes.
+- Document major changes in the meeting notes.

-- Review and merge changes through pull requests to ensure oversight.
+- Review and merge changes through pull requests for oversight.

 Getting Help